quicwg/base-drafts/draft-ietf-quic-http.md

 with the confidence that the server will not have discarded the state.
 The orphan placeholder cannot be prioritized or referenced by the client.

-Servers are RECOMMENDED to support at least 32 placeholders.
+Servers SHOULD support at least 32 placeholders.
 Those that do not SHOULD refrain from supporting placeholders at all, setting `SETTINGS_NUM_PLACEHOLDERS` to zero.